gianlucamancini7/polyhack_flying_tapies/README.md

 # ASUS Robotics & AI Center Challenge - IoT Software Foundation for a Smart City: polyhack_flying_tapies

 ## Description
 This repository was crafted by Polycraft with love.
+Check out our video presentation [here](https://youtu.be/r2L68zdHJkc)!

 The repository showcases the MVP built for the city of Hackwill's centralized API system managing all city's IOT devices control.
 The centralized system provides the fundation for a Smart City centralized API system which, if needed, can be scaled up effectively using this repository as a baseline.
 The centralized system has the following characteristics: